pnjlavtech/terragrunt-infra-cicd/README.md

-# Infrastructure-CICD for Terragrunt
+# Infrastructure-CICD for Terragrunt using Github Actions Deployted into AWS

-This repo, along with the [terragrunt-infrastructure-modules](https://github.com/pnjlavtech/terragrunt-infrastructure-modules), show an example file/folder structure you can use with [Terragrunt](https://github.com/gruntwork-io/terragrunt) to keep your
-[Terraform](https://www.terraform.io) code DRY.
+This repo, along with the [terragrunt-infrastructure-modules](https://github.com/pnjlavtech/terragrunt-infrastructure-modules), show an example file/folder structure you can use with [Terragrunt](https://github.com/gruntwork-io/terragrunt) to keep your [Terraform](https://www.terraform.io) code DRY.
 For background information, check out the [Keep your code DRY](https://github.com/gruntwork-io/terragrunt#keep-your-terraform-code-dry) section of the Terragrunt documentation.